augustine nick

 • English: /ˈɔː.ɡə.stɪn/

-Variations and Pronunciation Snippets:
+Variations & Pronunciation Snippets:

 • Augustino (Italian): Embraces the Italian flair, pronounced “au-gus-TEE-no”.